cosinekitty/astronomy/source/c/README.md

 Searches for the first ascending or descending node of the Moon after `startTime`.
-An ascending node is when the Moon's center passes through the ecliptic plane (the plane of the Earth's orbit around the Sun) from the south to the north.
-A descending node is when the Moon's center passes through the ecliptic plane from the north to the south.
+An ascending node is when the Moon's center passes through the ecliptic plane (the plane of the Earth's orbit around the Sun) from south to north.
+A descending node is when the Moon's center passes through the ecliptic plane from north to south.
 Nodes indicate possible times of solar or lunar eclipses, if the Moon also happens to be in the correct phase (new or full, respectively).

 Call `Astronomy_SearchMoonNode` to find the first of a series of nodes.
-Then call [`Astronomy_NextMoonNode`](#Astronomy_NextMoonNode) to find as many more nodes as desired.
+Then call [`Astronomy_NextMoonNode`](#Astronomy_NextMoonNode) to find as many more consecutive nodes as desired.